csev/dj4e/assn/mdn/paw_skeleton.md

         path('', RedirectView.as_view(url='catalog/')),

-Continue with the tutorial until it tells you to `python3 manage.py runserver` - instead do
+Continue with the tutorial until it tells you to `python manage.py runserver` - instead do

-	python3 manage.py check
+	python manage.py check

 and keep running `check` until there are no errors.